YaphetS1/RowCurveLayout/README.md

 ## License

-BezierRowView is available under the MIT license.
+RowCurveLayout is available under the MIT license.
 See the LICENSE file for more info.